-Installing nodejs and npm on centos is very simple.
+Installing nodejs and npm on CentOS 6.6

 [nodejs-admin@nodejs ~]$ sudo su